-Many prescription drugs that are used to treat common conditions are also associated with weight gain in some people.
-The weight gain may be as little as a few pounds, or the medication can lead to a significant increase in your weight.
-To make things more confusing, not everyone will gain weight on all of these medications; each person’s response to a drug is different.
-The classes of medications most commonly associated with the side effect of weight gain include:
+Many prescription drugs that treat common conditions are also associated with weight gain in some people.
+This weight gain may be as little as a few pounds, or the medication can lead to a significant increase in your weight.
+To make things more confusing, medications don’t affect everyone in the same way–one person may gain 40 lbs on a medication, while another might not experience any changes.
+However, the classes of medications most commonly associated with weight gain include:

 - Antipsychotics and mood stabilizers